We Are All Ukraine: A Benefit Concert by Shenandoah Run Coming to Maryland Hall July 22 - Eye On Annapolis

 We Are All Ukraine: A Benefit Concert by Shenandoah Run Coming to Maryland Hall July 22

-Shenandoah Run and Maryland Hall with support from the Community Foundation of Anne Arundel County announce “We Are All Ukraine: A Benefit Concert by Shenandoah Run” on Friday, July 22, 2022, at 7: 30 pm at Maryland Hall.
+Shenandoah Run and Maryland Hall announce “We Are All Ukraine: A Benefit Concert by Shenandoah Run” on Friday, July 22, 2022, at 7: 30 pm at Maryland Hall.
 Patrons are invited to donate whatever they can in exchange for a ticket to the contemporary folk music concert.
 The entire proceeds from the concert will go to Razom for Ukraine, a highly rated non-profit organization working to support Ukraine.
 The Honorable Bill Taylor, former Ambassador to Ukraine, will make opening remarks.

 Razom means “together” in Ukrainian and serves as a constant reminder of the community that it takes to create, build and do.
 Razom for Ukraine, the beneficiary of the concert, is a non-profit organization responding to the invasion of Ukraine by providing critical humanitarian war relief and recovery, evacuating vulnerable populations, and advocating for Ukraine.